llSeeSharpll/ai-assistant/README.md

  Download chromedriver acc to your google chrome from: https://chromedriver.chromium.org/

- For models i used pyttsx3 and speachrecognition and webdriver
+ For models I used pyttsx3 and speachrecognition and webdriver